Understanding Storage and Media Bandwidth [u]

 Format indicates the frame size, frame rate and codec.

 Store One Hour indicates how much hard disk space it takes to store an hour of material in a particular format.
 This allows you to estimate what your total storage needs are based upon the amount of material shot.
-Remember, to add 20% for general storage overhead and free space.
+Remember, to add additional space for work files and free space.

 Single Stream indicates how much data, on average per second, is required by a single stream of that format.
 (Measured in megabytes per second: MB/s.)

-Editing indicates the approximate bandwidth needed for normal “single-stream” editing in that format.
+Editing indicates the approximate bandwidth needed for normal “single-camera” editing in that format.

 Multicam indicates the approximate bandwidth needed for a 4-camera multicam edit in that format.
 (Using proxy files will decrease this number significantly.)